oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/buffered_host_streaming/README.md

 ## Building the `buffered_host_streaming` Tutorial

 ### Running Samples in DevCloud
-If running a sample in the Intel DevCloud, remember that you must specify the compute node (fpga_compile, fpga_runtime:arria10, or fpga_runtime:stratix10) and whether to run in batch or interactive mode.
+If running a sample in the Intel DevCloud, remember that you must specify the type of compute node and whether to run in batch or interactive mode.
+Compiles to FPGA are only supported on fpga_compile nodes.
+Executing programs on FPGA hardware is only supported on fpga_runtime nodes of the appropriate type, such as fpga_runtime:arria10 or fpga_runtime:stratix10.
+Neither compiling nor executing programs on FPGA hardware are supported on the login nodes.
 For more information, see the Intel® oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/documentation/base-toolkit/](https://devcloud.intel.com/oneapi/documentation/base-toolkit/)).

 When compiling for FPGA hardware, it is recommended to increase the job timeout to 12h.